Aston Township, Pennsylvania

 Aston Township is a township in Delaware County, Pennsylvania, United States.
-The population was 16,791 at the 2020 census.
+As of the 2020 census, the township had a total population of 16,791, making as the 11th-largest municipality in the county by population.

 History

+Indigenous History

+Prior to European settlement, the area that is now Aston Township was inhabited by the Lenni-Lenape people.
+The Lenni-Lenape lived throughout southeastern Pennsylvania, including along the Delaware River and its tributaries.

+Evidence of Lenape inhabitation continued into the colonial period.
+According to local historical accounts, a family of natives maintained a wigwam on the Aston side of Chester Creek as late as 1770.

+Early Settlement

-Aston was first settled in 1682 as a municipality and was incorporated as a township in 1688 (one of the first townships in Pennsylvania).
-Prior to 1687, Aston was known as Northley.
+Records show that Aston was first settled in 1682 and was incorporated as a township in 1688 (one of the first townships in Pennsylvania).
+Prior to 1687, records show Aston was called Northley.
 Edward Carter, who was the constable of the township, changed the name from Northley to Aston in remembrance of his old home of Aston in Oxfordshire, England.